 In February 2021, eligible businesses (occupying properties with a rateable value of £40,000+) voted overwhelmingly in favour of continuing the city centre BID from 1 April 2021 to 31 March 2026.
 These businesses (BID levy payers) pay a mandatory 1% levy on the rateable value of their premises.

-The work of a BID is additional to the services provided by the local authority,
+The work of a BID is additional to the services provided by the local authority and other statutory agencies.

 Our BID levy payers cover a diverse range of sectors including retail, office/professional, leisure/culture, education, night-time economy, food/restaurant and the public sector.